-The Rural Technology Centre emerged as a result of Viswanathan's philosophy of education linked with work experience.
+The Rural Technology Centre emerged as a result of Shri Viswanathan's philosophy of education linked with work experience.
 In this Centre, vocational training is given in various trades like carpentry, metal fabrication, welding, turning, blacksmithy, plumbing, pottery, spinning and weaving, printing, composing and book binding, bamboo crafts, batik printing, bakery, fruit preservation, tailoring, shoulder bag making, coir mat weaving etc. with a view to self-employment or organising co-operatives for the trainees.
-The Khadi Spinning Society now helps not less than 500 families to earn their living.
+The Khadi spinning society now helps not less than 500 families to earn their living.

-At the instance of Mitraniketan, the Regional Research Laboratory, Trivandrum, under the Council of Scientific and Industrial Research (CSIR), has perfected a chemical treatment for lengthening the life of coconut thatches.
-It helps the poor families to save the expenses on re-thatching, as the treated leaves last for about 4 years.
+At the instance of Mitraniketan, the Regional Research Laboratory, Trivandrum, under CSIR, has perfected a chemical treatment for lengthening the life of Coconut thatches.
+It helps the poor-families to save the expenses on re-thatching, as the treated leaves last for about 4 years.